-1. Regional Performance Measures Development.
+Regional Performance Measures Development.

 - 1. Analyze and track data collected as part of Task 2.7 of the UPWP to identify the progress in meeting regional performance measures. - 2.
-Work with MassDOT, PVTA, and surrounding regions to coordinate data collection and share analysis methods. - 3.
-Develop a status report on the progress made in advancing and meeting identified regional performance measures. - 4.
-Provide data and analysis as necessary to assist in scoring TEC forms submitted for TIP projects - Develop updates to regional performance measures and the TEC scoring process as necessary to coincide with updates to federal planning rules.
+Work with MassDOT, PVTA, and surrounding regions to coordinate data collection and share analysis methods. - Participate as part of MassDOT's Performance Management Subcommittee. - 4.
+Develop a status report on the progress made in advancing and meeting identified regional performance measures. - Provide data and analysis as necessary to assist in scoring TEC forms submitted for TIP projects - 6.
+Develop updates to regional performance measures and the TEC scoring process as necessary to coincide with updates to federal planning rules.